- Beginningyour Search

 Once inventory hits the market, the best deals disappear immediately, so be prepared to start searching five weeks before your move date.
 And if you've missed the boat, and are caught searching the dregs of the inventory, consider couch surfing or a short-term rental so you can catch next month's batch that will hit 4-5 weeks before the 1st of the month.

-If you're working with a broker, keep in mind that many won't work with you if your move-in date is months away because apartment availability is hard for brokers to predict.
+If you're working with an agent, keep in mind that many won't work with you if your move-in date is months away because apartment availability is hard for agents to predict.

 Confirm your roommates ahead of time, and lock down every roommate's information.
 Each individual will need to provide a ton of documentation, and you'll all need to be ready to act fast.
 It's essential that you have responsible and trustworthy roommates, and in many ways, securing an apartment will be the true test of how trustworthy your roommates will be.